teake/LieLink/README.md

 MathLie
 =======

 A Mathematica interface for LiE.
-It currently only works on OS X (and possibly Linux) and Mathematica 9.
+MathLie needs Mathematica version 7 or higher.

 Installation
 ------------